top of page

 1. Slab Leaks

 Many homes in Oklahoma are built on concrete slabs.
-If a water line beneath the slab develops a leak, it can go unnoticed for months.
-The result?
-Mold, structural damage, and high water bills.
+If a water line beneath the slab develops a leak, it may go unnoticed for months.
+The result can be serious: mold, structural damage, and soaring water bills.

 What to watch for: